-In the event of including additional family members at the post-naturalisation stage, all dependents aged 16 and up must undergo the normal due diligence checks, while the main applicant must repeat them if more than a calendar year has passed since the original submission.
+In the event of including additional family members at the post-naturalization stage, all dependents aged 16 and up must undergo the normal due diligence checks, while the main applicant must repeat them if more than a calendar year has passed since the original submission.

-To qualify for citizenship of the Commonwealth of Dominica under its Citizenship by Investment Programme, the Unit requires either a contribution made into the government fund amounting to USD100,000 depending on the number of dependents included in the application or investment in designated real estate with a value of USD200,000.
+To qualify for citizenship of the Commonwealth of Dominica under its Citizenship by Investment Program, the Unit requires either a contribution made into the government fund amounting to USD100,000 depending on the number of dependents included in the application or investment in designated real estate with a value of USD200,000.
 Successful applicants can pass the citizenship down generations and earn the right to forever live, work and study on the Nature Isle of the Caribbean.

-The Unit exercises strict regulatory controls over the Programme and is dedicated to streamlining the process for applicants seeking to obtain the citizenship of Dominica.
+The Unit exercises strict regulatory controls over the Program and is dedicated to streamlining the process for applicants seeking to obtain the citizenship of Dominica.
 The Unit ensures the highest professional standards and is committed to strict enforcement of the regulations.